bokuzminski/char-path-finder/README.md

 ## Test plan

 The first thing that is tested is the file loading and parsing.
 This makes sure the file is loaded correctly and then parsed in the correct format.
-The path traversal is tested in two different tests.
-One tests all the edge cases and errors and the second loops over a mock JSON with the correct values and runs them against the main loop.
+The path traversal is tested in 3 different tests.
+One tests all the edge cases and errors while the other two test the functions that are used for traversing the path.

-I wrote a short script to generate the JSON but deleted it after it was done as there is no need to keep regenerating the mock file.